Protein for Muscle & Exercise Recovery

 Is it better to drink or eat my post workout protein?

 Some research has suggested that the faster your body gets replenishment of amino acids (in which case liquids would digest faster than solid food), the better your body recovers after a workout–but this has yet to be confirmed.
 Eating your protein from whole, natural foods is always preferred rather than from a supplement.
 Of course, this is an easier task for those able to consume meat/poultry/fish rather than for vegans/vegetarians or those with dietary restrictions.
 As such, protein powders are a convenient form of protein which can be used to fill dietary needs especially after a workout.

 Rice vs. Pea Protein

 If you’re considering our plant proteins, you may be trying to figure out which one to use for your post workout shakes.
 The answer really depends on your dietary restrictions, taste preferences, or protein needs.
 If you have no food allergies to either, a combination of both proteins at a 1 to 1 ratio of pea:rice (for protein content, not serving size) would maximize the efficiency of the amino acids in your body.

 In terms of absorption, a “faster” absorbing protein is touted as more beneficial post-workout.
 But both rice and pea are known to be “intermediate-rate” digesting proteins, being slower than whey but faster than casein (dairy proteins).
-Despite their varying digestive rates, one study showed both rice and whey protein supplements produced similar effects on muscle mass and recovery as published in the Nutrition Journal.
+Despite their varying digestive rates, two studies to date showed both rice and whey protein supplements produced similar effects on muscle mass and recovery as published in the Nutrition Journal and EC Nutrition.